Jon Gruden would eliminate instant replay from the NFL, and he isn’t alone

 Gruden isn’t the only big-name coach who doesn’t like instant replay.
 Pete Carroll of the Seattle Seahawks admitted to reporters this week that there are “many reasons why replay has been a positive factor in our game,” but …

 “I don’t like instant replay,” Carroll said (via the Associated Press).
 “I like the game played on the field.
 The scrutiny of the officials has become so intense, they don’t call the game like they used to, I feel.
-That didn’t mean I didn’t argue with them anymore or any less.”
+That didn’t mean I didn’t argue with them any more or any less.”

 It wasn’t always this way, but technology accelerated change even as it eventually slowed down the game.
 The NFL first experimented with instant replay during a “Monday Night Football” game in 1976, when Art McNally, the director of officiating, held a stopwatch and a video camera as he watched the game.